 “This is a blood feud between the two companies, the likes of which we have rarely seen in the history of business,” Greising says.
 “The high point of the Cola Wars in some ways was the 1980s, but the Cola Wars have continued and are still being fought today.”

 Just look at the current marketing.
-In 2019, Coca-Cola announced it was bringing back New Coke for a limited time.
-And if reading that makes you want to go out and buy a classic Coke, then it looks like the gimmick worked.
+In 2019, Coca-Cola brought back New Coke for a limited time.